defold/doc/docs/en/tutorials/runner.md

 ![Hero game object](images/runner/2/hero_game_object.png)

-Finally, add a "hero.script" file and add it to the game object.
+Finally, create a new *hero.script* file and add it to the game object.

-1. Right-click the "hero" folder in the *Project Explorer*  and select <kbd>New ▸ Script File</kbd>.
-Name the new file "hero.script"
+1. Right-click the *hero* folder in the *Project Explorer*  and select <kbd>New ▸ Script File</kbd>.
+Name the new file *hero.script*.
 2. Open the new file, then copy and paste the following code into the script file, then save it.
 (The code is pretty straightforward apart from the solver that separates the hero collision shape from what it collides with.
 That is done by the `handle_geometry_contact()` function.)

 ::: sidenote